oddbird/oddleventy/content/talks/django-end-to-end-testing.md

 A comprehensive test suite gives you the confidence to fix bugs, refactor, and add new features to your application without fear of unknowingly breaking unrelated parts of the codebase.
-End-to-end tests are a useful and important member of your testing toolbox and tools like [pytest](https://pytest.org) and [Playwright](https://playwright.dev/) provide a robust implementation for Python developers.
+End-to-end tests are a useful and important member of your testing toolbox, and tools like [pytest](https://pytest.org) and [Playwright](https://playwright.dev/) provide a robust implementation for Python developers.